FtuoilXelrash/rCEventScheduler/README.md

 **Note:** this can't distinguish a real server restart from `oxide.reload rCEventScheduler` — both trigger the same restore behavior.

 Disable with `"Retain Schedule Between Restarts": false` to always start every load with a fresh randomized queue (the original behavior).

+**Force a fresh queue on demand:** run `rces.resetqueue` in the server console at any time to immediately rebuild a brand-new randomized queue, bypassing whatever would otherwise have been restored.
+Currently active/running events are left alone — only the upcoming queue is rebuilt.

 ---